cxinsys/fasttenet/README.md

 - FastTENET is a library that supports multi-gpu acceleration of the [TENET](https://github.com/neocaleb/TENET) algorithm.

 ## Installation
-- :snake: [Anaconda](https://www.anaconda.com) is recommended to use and develop fastTENET.
+- :snake: [Anaconda](https://www.anaconda.com) is recommended to use and develop FastTENET.
-- :penguin: Linux distros are tested and recommended to use and develop fastTENET.
+- :penguin: Linux distros are tested and recommended to use and develop FastTENET.

 ### Anaconda virtual environment

-After installing anaconda, create a conda virtual environment for fastTENET.
+After installing anaconda, create a conda virtual environment for FastTENET.
 In the following command, you can change the Python version (e.g.,`python=3.7` or `python=3.9`).

 ```
-conda create -n fastTENET python=3.9
+conda create -n fasttenet python=3.9
 ```

-Now, we can activate our virtual environment for LPF as follows.
+Now, we can activate our virtual environment for FastTENET as follows.

 ```
-conda activate fastTENET
+conda activate fasttenet
 ```

 FastTENET requires following backend-specific dependencies to be installed: